Hey there, Delilah

 I correctly assumed that the singer was also the author, and I remember having thought these exact words: somewhere far away, some man has put together something that beautiful while I’m here with this one in the car arguing over foreign politics for six hours.
 What’s the point, I wondered?
 What am I doing with my life?

-I love a lot of artists for a lot of different whys and I eventually had the honour of interviewing many of them – but, for some meaning, Plain White T’s frontman Tom Higgenson has always been on top of that list.
+I admire a lot of artists for a lot of different whys and I eventually had the honour of interviewing many of them – but, for some meaning, Plain White T’s frontman Tom Higgenson has always been on top of that list.

-You know, the heart has reasons that reason cannot know.
+The heart has reasons that reason cannot know.

 Over the years, I tried many times to secure an interview with Tom, and I always failed miserably.